check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 ### Where is the Terminal?

 Most computer operating systems have terminals emulators built into them.
-In Linux, you can open a terminal window by pressing CTRL-ALT-t.
+In Linux Ubuntu, you can open a terminal window by pressing CTRL-ALT-t.
 A window will pop up with a prompt and nothing else.
 This is the terminal window.
 You will often hear the term "open a terminal" or "open a terminal window".
 This is the same thing as pressing CTRL-ALT-t.
 In the terminal you can do anything you would normally do by pointing and clicking a mouse.